IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

 ### Upload Application Data into Transformation Advisor

-The Transformation Advisor can evaluate any Java based applications and help to package the good candidate application to move to cloud.
+Transformation Advisor can evaluate any Java based applications and help to package the good candidate application to move to cloud.
 You will use the data collector provided by TA to scan your applications and upload the results back to TA itself.

-1. In the Transformation Advisor page, you first create a new workspace by entering the workspace name as **Evaluation** and then clicking **Next**.
+1. On the Transformation Advisor page, first create a new workspace by clicking **Add a new workspace**, entering the workspace name as **Evaluation** and then clicking **Next**.

    ![](images/ta-new-workspace.png)